 - If you are liable to pay a poll tax or property tax in another municipality where you ordinarily live.

-- If your spouse or common-law partner pays property tax, you are exempt from paying poll tax by providing a marriage certificate or Revenue Canada form showing claiming common-law status.
+- If your spouse or common-law partner pays property tax, you are exempt from paying poll tax by providing a marriage certificate or CRA (Canada Revenue Agency) form showing claiming common-law status.

-- If you earned less than $22,500.00 in 2018, based on 2017 income as confirmed on 2017 CRA tax return document, you are exempt from paying poll tax.
-You will have to provide your Notice of Assessment from Revenue Canada to show your income.
+- If you earned less than $22,500.00 in 2018, based on 2017 income as confirmed on 2017 CRA (Canada Revenue Agency) tax return document, you are exempt from paying poll tax.
+You will have to provide your Notice of Assessment from CRA (Canada Revenue Agency) to show your income.

 If you are a student, and you earn more than $22,500.00, deduct the cost of your tuition (from form T-2202A) and the education amount that you claimed on your 2017 income tax return from your total income.
 If the result is less than $22,500.00, you are exempt from paying poll tax for 2018.
 (Do not include income from an RESP, Canada Pension (Orphan’s Benefits) or HRDC Education allowance when calculating your income).